-Many may worry that they won’t be able to qualify for a mortgage because of their student loan situation.
-But while there are times that it that could delay the process, buying a house with student loan debt is definitely possible.
+Many may worry they won’t qualify for a mortgage because of their student loan situation.
+While there are times that it could delay the process, buying a house with student loan debt is possible.

 Obstacles to buying a house with student loan debt

-Student loan debt, especially a large amount of debt, will affect how much lenders will offer you toward the purchase of a house.
+Student loan debt, especially a large amount, will affect how much lenders will offer you toward purchasing of a house.
 Here are a few of the factors that can impact a lender’s decision.

-While they look at several factors like income and assets, the main attributes lenders are looking at are your credit history and score and your debt, specifically your debt-to-income (DTI) ratio.
+While they look at several factors like income and assets, the main attributes lenders are looking at are your credit history, credit score, and debt-to-income (DTI) ratio.

 What is the debt-to-income ratio?
-It’s a tool used by mortgage lenders to determine how much additional debt you can handle.
-It is calculated by adding up your monthly expenses, such as credit card debt, student loan debt, and car payments as well as your expected monthly mortgage payment and then dividing that number by your gross income.
+It’s a tool mortgage lenders use to determine how much additional debt you can handle.
+To calculate your DTI, add your monthly expenses, such as credit card debt, student loan debt, and car payments, as well as your expected monthly mortgage payment — and then dividing that number by your gross income.

-Your debt-to-income ratio generally needs to be at 43% or lower in order to take out a qualified mortgage.
-Ideally, you want your DTI ratio to be lower than that, under 36%.
+Your debt-to-income ratio generally needs to be at 43% or lower to take out a qualified mortgage.
+Ideally, you want your DTI ratio to be lower than that — under 36%.
 The higher your DTI, the more likely you are to pay a higher interest rate.
-Student loans factor into your DTI calculation.

 Down payment costs

 Another factor that prevents many younger individuals and families from purchasing a home is the cost of a down payment.
-Traditionally, 20 percent of the total cost of the home is required upfront.
-There are ways around this.
-But when putting a smaller down payment on a house, lenders will often require you to purchase private mortgage insurance, at least until you’ve built up 20 percent equity in your home.
+Traditionally, 20% of the total cost of the home is required upfront.
+There are ways around this, but lenders can require you to purchase private mortgage insurance (PMI) when making down payments that are less than 20% of your home’s value.

-One other thing to keep in mind if you pay a lower down payment is that you will be paying more in interest.
+One other thing to keep in mind is you pay more in interest fees when you make a smaller down payment.
 A bigger down payment means less money owed, lower monthly payments, and a lower interest rate.
-Try to put down 10% on a traditional loan for better interest rates.
+Try to put down 10% to 20% on a traditional loan for better loan terms.

 Other housing costs

-Besides the down payment, there are other costs associated with buying a house.
-Those costs can include closing costs, moving expenses, getting a home inspection, lender fees, and title insurance.
-According to Zillow, you can expect closing costs to be between 2 and 5 percent of the purchase price of the house.
+Besides the down payment, there are other costs associated with buying a house — closing costs, moving expenses, home inspection fees, lender fees and title insurance.
+According to Zillow, you can expect closing costs to be between 2% and 5% of the home’s purchase price.